iamjimtaylor/iamjimtaylor/_posts/2016-03-30-weekly-one-to-one-meetings.md

 Some team members may raise what I call HR issues.
 Where they are unhappy about something that's more than a poor process.
 Issues like these need to be escalated to your HR department.
 But it's important you keep your team member updated on progress - "I've spoken to HR, they're currently arranging a catch up with you."

 ### Get in tune
-Now your team member has aired any issues and felt listened to you now have an opportunity to bring them up to speed with what's happening.
+Now your team member has aired any issues and felt listened to, you now have an opportunity to bring them up to speed with what's happening.
 This way you're both on the same page.
 If changes happen later on then they're less of a surprise.
 Surprises can cause frustration.
 We don't like change.
 We like to feel comfortable.
 So putting something on the horizon is a good thing.

 ### Performance Review
 At Ph.Creative we hold quarterly (every 3 months) appraisal reviews.
 As part of these we set Objectives together.
 Every month during the one to ones it's worth checking in on progress to see if any have been achieved and if they need any support to do so.
 It avoids them panicking a few days before their appraisal because they've 'totally forget' about them.